 When it comes to overclocking your CPU by changing the multiplier, which is the way we’ll be covering it in this guide, you’ve got three choices to get it done:

-Before we get into the actual overclocking methods, there are some universal things to do before diving in that apply no matter which method you use.
+Before we get into comparing the different ways your can overclock a CPU, there are some universal things to do before diving in that apply no matter which method you use.

 Step 1: Clean Your Case

 Because overclocking increases the heat generated by your CPU, you not only want to have a good CPU cooler as mentioned earlier, but you’ll want to also make sure your case airflow is on-point.
 That means getting rid of dust, so unless you’ve just built a brand new PC build from scratch, open up your case and clean it out with a can of compressed air or special computer vacuum.
 Use a soft long-bristle house-paint brush or cotton swab/bud to clean hard to reach areas.
 Don’t forget to remove dust on your case fans so they’re in peak condition, and clean any dust filters or grills that your case has.